Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

     3. R3: The enemies shall move left to right.
 14. The enemies need to make sense in the game
     1. R1: The enemies shall reflect the current wold the dog is in.
-15. The game needs multiple changing worlds
+15. The game needs multiple challenging worlds
     1. R1: The worlds shall be challenging.
     2. R2: The worlds shall fit into the story line.